WeMakeDevs/roadmaps/README.md

 Are you prepared to embark on your quest to receive mentoring and land a job?
 You've arrived exactly where you need to be.
 Follow the roadmaps, educate yourself, and then apply for positions.

 This repository contains the list of communities and job portals you can join and apply to.
-You can also add your known job and other portals and help
+You can also add your known job and other portals and help.

 ## Roadmaps:
 ![Roadmap gif](https://media.giphy.com/media/xUySTOigOUHucl3rfW/giphy.gif)